Pourhead Design

 The Problem

-Plants at Woodbridge facilities worldwide were reporting that many of the nozzles that can be found inside of a pourhead were not performing as expected.
-The back pressure that they were generating was out of spec and the jet was not straight causing cavitation and accelerated wear in the metal housings.
-The mixing process needs to be very precise in order to get the desired foam composition so it is clear why this unpredictable variance is an issue.
+Plants at Woodbridge facilities worldwide were reporting that many of the nozzles found inside of a pourhead were not performing as expected.
+The back pressure that the nozzles were generating were uncharacteristic and the jet was not straight causing cavitation and accelerated wear in the metal housings.
+The mixing process needs to be very precise in order to get the desired foam composition so it is clear why unpredictable nozzle performance is an issue.

 Solution

-I was tasked with designing a test fixture to validate nozzles that were being produced at the machine shop before they get shipped to the plants.
-My design is a closed-loop system that pumps fluid through the nozzle.
+I was tasked with designing a test fixture to validate nozzles at the point of manufacture before they get shipped out to the plants.
+The fixture is composed of a closed-loop system that pumps fluid through the nozzle.
 It contains a reservoir of plasticizer because it is of similar viscosity to the chemicals used in the plant.
-An inlet hose draws from the reservoir and feeds a pump and motor.
-The pump is a 1725 rpm, 5.5kW, 4.0GPM, piston pump that can generate up to 3000psi behind the smallest nozzle which had a 1mm orifice diameter.
+An inlet hose draws from the reservoir and feeds a piston pump.
+The pump is a 4.0GPM piston pump that can generate up to 3000psi behind the smallest nozzle which had a 1mm orifice diameter.
 An outlet hose connects the pump to the nozzle holder.
 The nozzle holder is mounted to the top of a clear enclosure where the jet can be observed.
-The enclosure is then affixed to the top of the reservoir where the jet shoots into, thus closing the loop.
+The enclosure is affixed to the top of the reservoir that the jet shoots the fluid back into, thus closing the loop.
 The reservoir contains a baffle that prevents air bubbles produced by the jet from entering the pump inlet.

 Equipment Used